C4ES4R-Z4/nooitgedachtvillage.co.za/README.md

 # nooitgedachtvillage.co.za

 Temporary "New Developments" page for the Nooitgedacht estate.
-Project was a quick React/Vite project as favour for Remey Construction.
+Project was a quick & dirty React/Vite project as favour for Remey Construction, based on their spesifications.

 ## Running, building, etc.
 ```bash